HOME

 Employment rates are often broken down into destinations, listing, for example, how many graduates have a job, how many have gone on to do more studying, how many have left the country and so on — sometimes even detailing how many have jobs as opposed to real careers (although that's a toughie to measure).

 The employment rate doesn't happen by accident or even simply by the university's reputation.
-Universities all run careers offices, but that name represents a variety spanning from a little old lady who thinks 'tinker, tailor, soldier, sailor' constitutes an exhaustive list of careers options to vast banks of advisers armed with databases, websites, psychometric tests, interview practice and, no doubt, brown envelopes featuring bosses in compromising positions that will get released to the press if they don't play ball.
+Universities all run careers offices, but that name represents a variety spanning from a little old lady who thinks 'tinker, tailor, soldier, sailor' constitutes an exhaustive list of careers options to vast banks of advisers armed with databases, websites, psychometric tests, interview practice and, no doubt, direct access to the hiring manager who will get you in, no problem (as long as you've demonstrated willing, personable and practical skills).

 Particularly if your chosen degree is not naturally vocational, the help you get finding a career may prove critical.
 (Careers offices, which help students into employment after graduation, should not be confused with 'jobshops', which help students get part-time or temp work.)